wp-plugins/x-forms-express/readme.txt

 3. Click on "Add new"
 4. Click on "Upload"
 5. Browse to the directory you downloaded the plugin to and click "Install Now"
-6. After Wordpress has finished unpacking the file click on "Activate Plugin"
+6. After WordPress has finished unpacking the file click on "Activate Plugin"
 7. After the plugin has been activated you will notice a new menu item on the left hand navigation labelled X Forms

 == Screenshots ==